Xinantécatl (Nevado de Toluca)

 One of our guides, Chopes, took us to a countryside kitchen, good food and cheap, 15 minutes away from "Parque de Los Venados".

-He paid a beer for us, congratulating us for the endurance after the whole "chinga" that we went through; I paid the tacos for him.
-He's a quite experienced and humble individual.
-He knows Nevado de Toluca National Park like the palm of his own hand, climbed to Xinantecatl's peak many times, just as the peak of Citlatépetl (Pico de Orizaba).
-Trustworthy and friendly individual, indeed.
+He paid a beer for us, congratulating us for the endurance after the whole "chinga" that we went through.
+He's a quite an experienced and humble individual.
+He knows Nevado de Toluca National Park like the palm of his own hand, climbing Xinantécatl's many times, just as Citlatépetl (Pico de Orizaba).

-It's 17:33
+17:33

 Final Words